-Since it began, the Beep Fund Ltd has moved on from just three Doctors and a 15 mile operating radius around Penrith, to ten highly trained Doctors, whose own cars are equipped with ‘Blues and Twos’ and emergency equipment, in addition to the dedicated response vehicle. the Beep Fund Ltd. now covers most of Cumbria from Kendal up to the Scottish Borders.
+Since it began, BEEP has moved on from just three Doctors and a 15 mile operating radius around Penrith, to ten highly trained Doctors, whose own cars are equipped with “Blues and Twos” and emergency equipment.
+Beep (Basics) Cumbria now covers all of Cumbria from Kendal up to the Scottish Borders.

 Our medical team comprises of ten fantastic volunteer Doctors.
 BEEP Doctors have specialist training in enhanced pre-hospital emergency care and provide additional patient care that paramedics alone cannot provide.
 If you would like to join the BEEP team we would love to have you, contact us for more information.

-Theo has worked for BEEP since it was started in 1994.
+Theo has worked for BEEP (Basics) Cumbria since it was started in 1994.
 He studied at Charing Cross Hospital Medical School, London and qualified in 1982 and since specialising in General Practice.

 The really enjoys the challenges pre-hospital medicine poses and most importantly the rewards reaped by seeing a poorly patient get better or at least better than they would have been if we’d not been there.
 He also really enjoys the Teamwork involved in working with other emergency services.

 Theo is originally from Jamaica but has lived in England since he was 3yrs old and his family home has been in Cumbria since he was 5yrs old.
 After Theo finished his Medical School training he was keen to look for a job back in Cumbria & was very lucky to get the GP post in Penrith in 1992.